eamigo86/graphene-django-extras/README.md

     all_users3 = DjangoListObjectField(UserListType, filterset_class=UserFilter, description=_('All Users query'))

     # Defining a query for a single user
-    # The DjangoObjectField have a ID input field, that allow filter by id and is't necessary resolve method definition
+    # The DjangoObjectField have a ID input field, that allow filter by id and is't necessary resolve method
     user = DjangoObjectField(UserType, description=_('Single User query'))

     # Another way to define a single user query